 Which Words When?

-My actual word wall is on my closet doors.
+My word wall is on my closet doors.

 I use Fun-Tak to keep them up there.
 It is amazing peeps!
-I stock up using Amazon Prime.
-(Affiliate Link)
+I stock up using Amazon Prime each school year. (affiliate link)

 But those words don’t actually BEGIN at the closet doors.